wp-plugins/zedity/readme.txt

 1. Upload and unzip the "zedity.zip" file into the 'wp-content/plugins' directory.

 2. Activate the Zedity plugin (from your WordPress dashboard)

+NOTE: in some cases, if you use Safari and after downloading you can't .zip file, it is because your browser is unzipping it automatically.
+If so, just right click on the unzipped folder and compress it back.
+Your .zip file is there again.

 == Tutorials ==